Scalable Planning with Deep Neural Network Learned Transition Models: Introduction

 However, the modeling of a nonlinear transition model as a deep neural network poses non-trivial difficulties for the optimal control task.
-Existing nonlinear planners either are not compatible with nonlinear deep network transition models and continuous action input~\cite{Penna2009,lohr,coles2013hybrid,ivankovic,piotrowski,scala2016interval}, or only optimize goal-oriented objectives~\cite{Bryce2015,Scala2016-2,Cashmore2016}.
-Monte Carlo Tree Search (MCTS) methods~\cite{mcts,uct,keller_icaps13} including AlphaGo~\cite{silver2016mastering} that \emph{could} exploit a deep network learned black box model of transition dynamics do not inherently work with continuous action spaces due to the infinite branching factor.
+Existing planners with nonlinear transition structure are either are not compatible with nonlinear deep network transition models and continuous (i.e., real-valued) actions\footnote{\shortcite{Penna2009,lohr,coles2013hybrid,ivankovic,piotrowski,scala2016interval}}, or only optimize goal-oriented objectives\footnote{\shortcite{Bryce2015,Scala2016-2,Cashmore2016}}.
+Monte Carlo Tree Search (MCTS) methods~\cite{mcts,uct,keller_icaps13} including AlphaGo~\shortcite{silver2016mastering} that \emph{could} exploit a deep network learned black box model of transition dynamics do not inherently work with continuous action spaces due to the infinite branching factor.
 While MCTS with continuous action extensions such as HOOT~\cite{weinstein2012bandit} have been proposed, their continuous partitioning methods do not scale to high-dimensional concurrent and continuous action spaces.
-Finally, offline model-free reinforcement learning with function approximation~\cite{sutton_barto,csaba_rl} and deep extensions~\cite{deepqn} do not directly apply to domains with high-dimensional continuous action spaces.
+Finally, offline model-free reinforcement learning with function approximation~\cite{sutton_barto,csaba_rl} and deep extensions~\shortcite{deepqn} do not directly apply to domains with high-dimensional continuous action spaces.
 That is, offline learning methods like Q-learning require action maximization for every update, but in high-dimensional continuous action spaces such nonlinear function maximization is non-convex and computationally intractable at the scale of millions or billions of updates.

 Despite these limitations of existing methods, all is not lost.
 First, we remark that our deep network is not a black-box but rather a gray-box; while the learned parameters often lack human interpretability, there is still a uniform layered symbolic structure in the deep neural network models.
 Second, we make the critical observation that the popular Rectified Linear Unit (ReLU)~\cite{relu} transfer function for deep networks enables effective \emph{nonlinear} deep neural network model learning and permits a direct compilation to a Mixed-Integer Linear Program (MILP) encoding.
 Given other components such as a human-specified objective function and a horizon, this permits direct optimization in a method we call Hybrid Deep MILP Planner (HD-MILP-Plan).